Fast Online EM for Big Topic Modeling: Conclusions

 \section{Conclusions}

-This paper presents a novel OBP algorithm for learning LDA, which combines the fast convergent batch ABP algorithm~\cite{Zeng:13} with the online stochastic optimization framework~\cite{Robbins:51}.
-Not only can OBP time- and memory-efficiently process big data streams, but also can detect dynamic topic shifts as the data streams flow.
-We show that OBP is able to converge to the stationary point of LDA's likelihood function within the EM framwork.
-Extensive experiments confirm that OBP is superior to the state-of-the-art online LDA algorithms like OGS~\cite{Yao:09}, OVB~\cite{Hoffman:10}, RVB~\cite{Wahabzada:11} and SOI~\cite{Mimno:12} in terms of speed, space and accuracy.
-To pursue further speedup effects, we may extend OBP on the parallel architectures~\cite{Newman:09,Yan:09,Smola:10,Zeng:12b}.
-With the communication-efficient parallel topic modeling techniques, we can analyze multiple data streams simultaneously, and find topic shifts and interactions among these data streams efficiently.
+This paper presents time and memory-efficient FOME for both big data streams and big LDA models on just a single PC.
+We show that FOME can converge fast to the stationary point of LDA's likelihood function within the EM framework.
+Extensive experiments confirm that FOME is superior to the state-of-the-art online LDA algorithms in terms of speed, space and accuracy.
+Unlike previous online algorithms, FOEM is designed to process infinite documents with infinite vocabulary words for some lifelong topic modeling tasks.
+In our future work, we may extend and deploy FOME on the parallel multi-core and multi-processor architectures~\cite{Newman:09,Smola:12,Liu:15} for industrial big topic modeling tasks.